 8. Intentional or reckless damage to or destruction of University property or private property.

-9. Theft of University property or private property.
+9. Theft of University property, private property, or government property.

-10. Provision of false or misleading information, verbally or in writing, to the university or -university personnel.
+10. Intentional provision of false or misleading information, verbally or in writing.
 This includes, but is not limited to:

 - i.
 Forgery, fraud (including payroll fraud), bribery, alteration, or misuse of University documents, records;